-I have always tried to do this by focusing on underexploited investment opportunities.
+I have tried to do this by focusing on underexploited investment opportunities.
 In the 1970s that meant stock options.
 In the 1980s I had great success with managed futures.

-Also in the 1980s I had a family member who bet on football games.
-He knew I used quantitative methods, so he asked me to take a look at betting certain NFL home underdogs.
-I was skeptical and reluctant at first but then obliged him.
-I was surprised to discover there was a profit opportunity there.
+Also in the 1980s, I had a family member who bet on football games.
+He knew I used quantitative methods so he asked me to take a look at betting certain NFL home underdogs.
+I was skeptical and reluctant at first, but then obliged him.
+I was surprised to discover a profit opportunity there.

-We even came up with a player stat-based Monte Carlo simulator that played through entire baseball games.
-It gave us a good edge early in the season before others figured out the true impact of off-season trades.
+We even came up with a player based Monte Carlo simulator that played through entire baseball games.
+It gave us an edge early in the season before others figured out the impact of off-season trades.